-In terms of application, CLIMACT Prio can be used in capacity building and training of professionals from local governments, and has been used in education environments including workshops, short courses and tailor made trainings.
+In terms of application, CLIMACT Prio can be used in capacity building and training professionals from local governments and has been used in education environments, including workshops, short courses, and tailor-made trainings.

-Using the tool allows professionals to consider the most important steps in decision making for climate adaptation planning, whilst also focusing on the possible challenges and trade-offs throughout the process such as limited financial resources, and differing development priorities of stakeholders.
+Using the tool allows professionals to consider the most important steps in decision making for climate adaptation planning whilst also focusing on the possible challenges and trade-offs throughout the process, such as limited financial resources and different development priorities of stakeholders.

-CAST (Capacity ASsessment Tool) is a tool for assessing city administrations’ project planning, financing and management capacities, developed for the C40 Cities Finance Facility (CFF).
-It focusses on three levels of capacity development that have been identified by research from CFF and GIZ: individual, organizational and inter-organizational.
+CAST (Capacity ASsessment Tool) assesses city administrations’ project planning, financing, and management capacities, developed for the C40 Cities Finance Facility (CFF).
+It focuses on three levels of capacity development that have been identified by research from CFF and GIZ: individual, organizational and inter-organizational.

 The tool intends to identify capacity development gaps from the viewpoint of project stakeholders, raising questions on assessing the core capacities of participants to perform the activities efficiently and objectives involved in preparing bankable projects related to climate change.
-The questions are grouped thematically in three main areas (management, climate change and collaborations), while a fourth section explores the overall context in which the project is being developed (project context and external conditions).
+The questions are grouped thematically in three main areas (management, climate change and collaborations).
+At the same time, a fourth section explores the overall context in which the project is being developed (project context and external conditions).

-The results are then collated into radar graphs, presenting the skills and knowledge of the participants, which can be analyzed using the “CAST Guideline”, with its methodology and rubrics.
-The survey results can also be used to conduct focus group discussions and additional future re-assessmensts.
+The results are then collated into radar graphs, presenting the skills and knowledge of the participants, which can be analyzed using the “CAST Guideline” with its methodology and rubrics.
+The survey results can also be used to conduct focus group discussions and additional future re-assessments.

-In its updated version, CAST 2.0 will be embedded within the CFF Capacity Development Strategy to allow them to assess their ability to take well informed decisions, ensure leadership and ownership during the preparation of climate mitigation and adaptation projects, and linking these projects to finance.
-The application of CAST is one of the first steps of the Capacity Assessment Process, and provides input for the Capacity Development methods that follow in the Capacity Development Strategy process such as the technical assessment by consultants, focus group discussions, a workshop using tools such as a SWOT analysis and interviews.
+In its updated version, CAST 2.0 will be embedded within the CFF Capacity Development Strategy to assess their ability to make well-informed decisions, ensure leadership and ownership during the preparation of climate mitigation and adaptation projects, and link these projects to finance.
+The application of CAST is one of the first steps of the Capacity Assessment Process.
+It provides input for the Capacity Development methods that follow the Capacity Development Strategy process, such as the technical assessment by consultants, focus group discussions, and a workshop using SWOT analysis and interviews.
 The tool will provide criteria to prioritize the most urgent capacity needs by ranking them as low, basic, moderate and strong capacities on a specific topic.